shepherdwind/css-hot-loader/README.md

 [coveralls-url]: https://coveralls.io/r/shepherdwind/css-hot-loader?branch=master

-This is a css hot loader, which supprot hot module replacement for an extracted css file.
+This is a css hot loader, which support hot module replacement for an extracted css file.

 ### Why we need css hot loader